Construction Contract Management: Best Practices, Tools & Tips

 A purpose-built platform like Sirion integrates both pre and post-signature capabilities into a single platform, thus accessing the performance and consumption data.
 This is then tallied against invoices received from suppliers as well as pricing information, computation models, and other KPIs extracted from signed contracts by Sirion’s AI engine.
 The system will automatically identify invoice discrepancies as well as performance shortfalls and offer the remediation steps, thus preventing value leakages.

-For an industry that’s highly sensitive to cost and time overruns, an effective contract lifecycle management platform ensures that deliverables are on point so that projects are completed on time.
-A smart, intuitive, and tech enabled CLM helps to reduce risks and ensure compliance with legal requirements.
+For an industry that’s highly sensitive to cost and time overruns, effective contract management software ensures that deliverables are on point so that projects are completed on time.
+A smart, intuitive, and tech-enabled CLM helps to reduce risks and ensure compliance with legal requirements.
+In that regard, leveraging best-in-class construction contract management software like Sirion can be the difference between operational efficiency and missed opportunities.